The Effects of Teeth Clenching

-- For those using dentures, they start having dysfunctions and you need to keep adjusting them or even replace them.
+- For those using dentures: dysfunctions and the need to keep adjusting them or even replacing them.

 - Chronic pain in the neck and surrounding area – and when this is treated, relief only lasts for a short period.

 If you observe these symptoms in yourself, we suggest consulting your doctor to rule out any other possible causes, and to get advice on the best method to fight the condition depending on the severity of your case.

 Besides the symptoms, teeth clenching can lead to severe dental damage if it is not checked early.
 Some of the effects of this condition include:

-• Cracked and crooked – the excessive pressure placed on the teeth leads to the development of small cracks in the teeth.
+• Cracked and crooked teeth – the excessive pressure placed on the teeth leads to the development of small cracks in the teeth.
 These gradually expand, causing cavities and allowing bacteria room to get inside the teeth.
 The teeth can also become misaligned because of the constant excessive pressure.

 • Masseter hypertrophy – this is a term that refers to the enlargement of the jaws over time.
 This happens because teeth clenching acts as a workout for jaw muscles and makes them increase in size.
 This may affect your physical appearance.

 • The overworking of the jaw muscles can also lead to bone and gum loss, which further lead to increased tooth root sensitivity.

 • It can lead to adrenal stress syndrome since a dysfunctioning masticatory system has been shown to increase the cortisol levels in the blood.

-There are several practices and therapies you can use to prevent teeth clenching and some of them include:
+There are several practices and therapies you can use to prevent teeth clenching some of them include: